 The filling is similar to a regular spinach quiche.
 I quickly fry my spinach in olive oil with minced garlic and onion.
 The egg mixture use almond milk, eggs, salt and nutmeg.
 I love to add a handful of grated cheese on the top of the quiche.
 However a great dairy free option is to add 2 tablespoons of almond meal.
 I hope you love the idea of this sweet potato crust for your next quiche.
 All my family enjoy this recipe and my husband even packed some leftover at work for lunch.
 He rewarm the leftover in the microwave for 1 minute.

-Healthy Sweet Potato Crust Spinach Quiche.
+Healthy Sweet Potato Crust Quiche with Spinach.
 A Crustless Paleo Spinach Quiche Recipe perfect to incorporate into your whole30 plan.
 Dairy free as well !

 - 4 eggs